maykar/plex_assistant/info.md

 # ❱ Plex Assistant

-Plex Assistant is a Home Assistant component to allow Google Assistant to cast Plex media to Google cast and Plex devices with a bit of help from [IFTTT](https://ifttt.com/) or DialogFlow.
+Plex Assistant is a component to allow Google Assistant to cast Plex media to Google devices and Plex clients with a bit of help from IFTTT or DialogFlow.
+You could also use this component with anything that can make a service call to HA (see the IFTTT and DialogFlow automations in the readme as a starting point).

 Example: `"Hey Google, tell Plex to play The Walking Dead on the Downstairs TV."`